Starting primary or junior/middle school in September 2021

 If the school you are offered is not one of your higher preferences, this would have been due to the popularity of the schools you applied for and where your child was ranked in comparison to other applicants to these schools.
-You can see the oversubscription criteria of the last child offered a school place at your preference schools on the allocation profile for starting school for the first time here (PDF, 251KB)e or the allocation profile for junior school places here (PDF, 201KB).
+You can see the oversubscription criteria of the last child offered a school place at your preference schools on the allocation profile here for starting school for the first time (PDF, 159KB) or the allocation profile here for moving up to junior school (PDF, 125KB).

 To pursue a higher preference school